Angps1995/Grab-Challenge---Forecasting-Traffic-Demand/README.md

 1) Open terminal and run pip3 install -r requirements.txt

+2) Open the Config.py file and change the file directories paths to the path on your local machine.

-2) Run python3 generate_predictions.py -file < insert test set csv file path >
+3) Run python3 generate_predictions.py -file < insert test set csv file path >

 The script will output a csv file of each geohash and its respective T+1 to T+5 predictions, the format is as shown: